pritamsinha2304/pritamsinha2304/README.md

 - 👋 Hi, I’m **Pritam Sinha**.
-I am a BTech Computer Science Engineer, currently looking for job.
+I am a BTech Computer Science Engineer graduated in 2018, currently looking for job.
 Currently a fresher.

 - 👀 I’m interested in
     1. Machine Learning